codewithheeren/Java/Day 6 [Exception Handling]/Reference Notes - Java Day 6.md

 🔵 Custom exceptions are user-defined exceptions in Java, created by extending the Exception or RuntimeException class, to handle specific error scenarios that are not covered by standard exceptions.
 🔵 They help make code more readable and maintainable by providing clear and meaningful error messages tailored to the application’s needs.

+---

+## 10.Assignment

+**Task 1:** **Custom Exception for Bank Transactions**
+Create a BankAccount class with methods withdraw(double amount) and deposit(double amount).
+Throw a custom exception InsufficientFundsException if the withdrawal amount exceeds the balance.
+Handle the exception in the main method and display an appropriate error message.

+**Task 2:** **Exception Propagation in a Travel Booking System**
+Write a program to simulate a travel booking system where:
+A method bookTicket() calls checkAvailability(), which throws a custom exception SeatsNotAvailableException.
+Show how the exception propagates through the call stack using throws.